Strikethrough Text C#

 Add Strikethrough Text using C#

 The following C# code demonstrates how to add a strikeout annotation to a PDF document.
-This approach uses coordinate-based positioning to specify the exact area of the document that should have the strikethrough effect.
+This approach uses coordinate‑based positioning to specify the exact area that should receive the strikethrough effect.

 // Initialize the annotator with the input PDF file